Marked for Life: Are Genetic Markers Helpful in Understanding Psychological Disorders?Progress Educational Trust

 This evening debate was organised by the Progress Educational Trust (PET) in partnership with the Royal Society of Medicine, and was supported by the Wellcome Trust.
 A video recording of the event is available on the Royal Society of Medicine website.
-The event formed part of the PET project Spectrum of Opinion: Genes, Autism and Psychological Spectrum Disorders, and a synopsis of the proceedings forms part of the School Resource Pack created by PET as part of this project.
+The event formed part of the PET project Spectrum of Opinion: Genes, and a synopsis of the proceedings forms part of the School Resource Pack created by PET as part of this project.

 By the end of 2008, genome-wide association studies of autism, attention-deficit hyperactivity disorder, bipolar disorder, major depressive disorder and schizophrenia in 80,000 subjects and 40billion total genotypes were said to constitute the largest biological experiment ever conducted in psychiatry.
 Since then, a massive international project has set out to coordinate this growing wealth of genetic data.
 The first batch of analyses resulting from this work identified several significant common genetic variations associated with schizophrenia, and further findings are expected in 2010.
 Elsewhere, a 'transcriptional atlas of human brain development' is being created to understand patterns of gene expression relevant to mental health.